 Another benefit is that you will be aware of any hidden costs or contract ‘traps’ in advance.
 No one wants to sign up for a paid service, only to discover later that they need to pay more than the upfront subscription cost advertised.
 And this problem is precisely what getting in touch with the Spectrum customer service saves you from!

-Getting in Touch through the Spectrum Customer Contact Number
+Getting in Touch with Spectrum Customer Service

 As a new subscriber, we fully understand that you’ll have a number of questions related to the Spectrum service that you’re interested in.
 And that’s ok!